Hairity/Covid19/README.md

-I made this APP just to play around with React.
+#COVID-19 tracker

-The APP shows how many people are infected, cured and how many have died.
-The idea comes from JavaScript Mastery YT channel.
+A little app I made to play around with React, API and graphs.
+It was first time I implemented graphs on a React APP and it was fun to learn.
+It fetches daily data from API to give number of people who have been infected of Covid-19, cured and also the deaths.

-//More info needed
+What I learned: React, fetching data from API with axios and implementing that on a graph, user interface that changes when picking a country.